bluss/pyproject-local-kernel/README.md

 use-venv = ".venv"
 ```

-This is what's used automatically when Uv is detected (at the moment).

 ### Custom Command

 By default python from the local pyproject is run (using rye run, poetry run,